 Boston Bruins defenseman Ray Bourque scored with 37.3 seconds remaining in regulation on Jan.
 20, 1996, to give the East a 5-4 win over the West.
 The goal thrilled the hometown crowd as Boston’s brand new FleetCenter hosted the 46th edition of the All-Star Game.
 Bourque took home MVP honors for his late-game heroics.

 Odds & Ends

-The Los Angeles Kings traded Bernie Nicholls to the Rangers, on Jan.
-20, 1990, in exchange for Tomas Sandstrom and Tony Granato.
+The Los Angeles Kings traded Bernie Nicholls to the Rangers on Jan.
+20, 1990, for Tomas Sandstrom and Tony Granato.
 Nicholls played the first 602 games of his career with the Kings, scoring 327 goals and 758 points.

 Happy Birthday to You